department-of-veterans-affairs/vets-api/docs/setup/running_docker.md

 - `make spec_parallel_setup` - This sets up the parallel tests databases.
 First the existing test database is dropped and reset, then the rest of the test databases are cloned off the standard one
 - `make spec_parallel` - Run the entire test suite in parallel.
 A spec folder path can optionally be given as an argument to run just the spec folder in parallel

+### Running pending tests

+Pending or skipped tests are ignored by default, to run the test suite _with_ pending tests in the output, simply add the PENDING=true environment variable to the test command

+`PENDING=true make spec_parallel`

 ### Running linters

 - `make lint` - Run the full suite of linters on the codebase.